uv0037/uv0037/README.md

 # Yuvraj Gavhane | Data Scientist • ML Engineer

-Turning data into production AI—NLP, MLOps, and API-first systems for regulated use cases in FinTech and beyond.
+Turning data into production AI, NLP, MLOps, and API-first systems for regulated use cases in FinTech and beyond.

 ## About
 - Data Scientist and Software Developer focused on end-to-end ML delivery: from data pipelines to APIs and monitoring in production.